idris-lang/Idris-dev/docs/tutorial/classes.rst

 Idiom brackets
 --------------

 While ``do`` notation gives an alternative meaning to sequencing, idioms give an alternative meaning to *application*.
 The notation and larger example in this section is inspired by Conor McBride and Ross Paterson’s paper “Applicative Programming with Effects” [1]_.

 First, let us revisit ``m_add`` above.
-All it is really doing is applying an operator to two values extracted from ``Maybe Int``\ ’s.
+All it is really doing is applying an operator to two values extracted from ``Maybe Int``.
 We could abstract out the application:

 .. code-block:: idris